 - getting the classroom ready for lessons

-- listening to children read, reading to them or telling them stories
+- listening to children read or reading to them

-- helping teachers to plan learning activities and complete records
+- helping teachers plan lessons and prepare teaching materials

 - supervising group activities